 Trading Individual Markets

 If we look at the individual sections you know you’ve got the foursomes the four balls and the singles.
 Interestingly enough (although maybe not surprisingly) they all trade similar amounts of money.

 At the last couple of Ryder Cup, you were looking at about £1.5m per individual groupings, so despite the fact that there are more players per group in the four balls and the foursomes, they overall trade about the same in total.
 So what that’s telling you is that in the individual singles matches will be slightly lower liquidity than the four balls and the foursomes.
 You probably want to narrow your focus to good position trading and short term trades in the individual markets.

 If you look at the four balls that tend to be the most varied.
 I went through all the Ryder Cups since 2004 and looked for occasions where more than two selections traded below odds on.
 What that means is when a team gets into the lead it probably makes sense to lay them at fairly low odds in the anticipation that the other team will come back into the match at some point that works particularly well on four balls.

-There is lots to get stuck into, so I hope you enjoy the Ryder cup, where you are watching or trading on a betting exchange.
+There are lots to get stuck into, so I hope you enjoy the Ryder cup, where you are watching, betting or trading!